 How to Fix USB Device Not Recognized Error in Windows

-“USB Device not recognized” is a dreaded message that every PC owner hates to see as it usually means that it’s time to dig into your pocket and get a new device.
+“USB Device not recognised” is a dreaded message that every PC owner hates to see, as it usually means that it’s time to dig into your pocket and get a new device.
 However, don’t be quick to loosen the purse strings just yet as a lot of the time the problem could be down to a simple software, operating system, or driver glitch that you can easily remedy without seeking a replacement.

 1. Update your drivers